harinik05/cleanflo-infra/README.md

 ### CI/CD Integration with Github Actions
 1. Commit a change to the repository
+2. Include the Access key and secret key in repository secrets of settings in the repo
-2. Workflow file will automatically execute in `Actions`
+3. Workflow file will automatically execute in `Actions`

 ## ⚙️ Process